ludmilaprvst/QUake-MD/README.md

 ## Reference to use QUake-MD

-Please reference the use of QUake-MD as: Provost Ludmila, Scotti Oona, "QUake-MD: open source code to Quantify Uncertainties in Magnitude-Depth estimates from macroseismic intensities" (submitted)
+Please reference the use of QUake-MD as: Provost L., Scotti O. (2020), QUake-MD: open source code to Quantify Uncertainties in Magnitude-Depth estimates of Earthquakes from macroseismic intensities, Seismol.
+Res.
+Lett., XX, 1-11, doi : 10.1785/0220200064